zeph-yr/JDFixer/README.md

 Based on NjsFixer by Kylemc1413

-I wanted a stripped down mod that focused only on JD modification to fix floaty maps, and that doesn't include NJS/BPM modification since I don't use those features.
+I wanted a stripped down mod that focused only on JD modification to fix floaty maps without NJS/BPM modification since I don't use those features.
 I felt there was a gap between Njsfixer and Leveltweaks that isn't filled for JD-focused players and this is my interpretation for meeting those needs.

 Works in multiplayer.
 Score submission is unaffected.